SilvioMessi/bitcoin_spv/README.md

 # bitcoin_spv #

 ## In a nutshell ##
-A naïve implementation of Simplified Payment Verification (bitcoin) using bloom filters.
+A naïve implementation of Bitcoin Simplified Payment Verification using bloom filters.

 This project helped me to gain a better understanding of bitcoin technology.